 Tips To Reduce Acidic Saliva In The Mouth

 Ultimately, you want to ensure that you do your research on the acidic levels of the food and drink you consume, but we can help.
-Below outlines what you need to do to reduce the acidic level of your saliva and return to the perfect balance.
+Below outline of what you need to do to reduce the acidic level of your saliva and return to the perfect balance.

-- Eat More Vegetables – Vegetables are alkaline and will help neutralize the acid in your saliva level.
-Spinach, green beans, broccoli and kale are all great sources.
+- Eat More Vegetables – Vegetables are alkaline and will help neutralise the acid in your saliva level.
+Spinach, green beans, broccoli and kale, are all great sources.